rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 level/height (aka. outline height/depth) of a section.

-Note that the larger the last index on the y-axis is, the wider the section hierarchy becomes.
-There currently is no definition that corresponds with this dimension.
+Note that the larger the last index on the y-axis is, the wider the section hierarchy becomes (There currently is no formal definition that corresponds with this dimension).

 ```
 s0 -|- s1 -|- s2 - s3